Import a GPX Route Free

 Resize on-screen elements to match your preferences

-In Settings → UI Element Sizes, use sliders to adjust the size of key on-screen elements during a run:
+Use sliders in Settings to adjust the size of on-screen elements during a run:

 All sizes are saved and persist across sessions.
 Waypoint circle and label size changes take effect immediately on the map when you save settings.